DongyoungLim/THEO_POULA/README.md

 ## Evaluation and Plot

-To evaluate and visulize the results, please use "visulization.ipynb".
+To evaluate and visulaize the results, please use "visulization.ipynb".
 Pre-trained log files can be found in the "log" folder.